nycjay/ai-commit-msg/README.md

 ai-commit-msg
 ```

-The tool will prompt you for your API key (input will be hidden) and offer to store it securely in your macOS Keychain.
+The tool will prompt you for your API key (input will be hidden) and offer to store it securely in your system's credential manager.

-### 2. Store directly in macOS Keychain
+### 2. Store directly in credential manager

 ```bash
 ./ai-commit-msg --store-key --key your-api-key-here